SCLorentz/W2D-library/README.md

 ## Try on your brower

-You can open this project in your browser using: https://google-dino-game.vercel.app/
+You can open this project in your browser using: https://google-dino-game.vercel.app/, but the vercel isn't configured to compile the wasm files, so for now, it isn't working

 ### Warn